School of Law

 The JD is a first professional degree required for licensure in the field of law.
 The programme delivers a Qualifying Law Degree (QLD) to graduates in a discipline other than Law.
 The JD is taught at doctoral level via intensive, small-group teaching and includes multiple research-focused activities.
-The programme incorporates opportunities for students to study abroad for one semester in their third year from a selection of international university partners.

 This programme is taught at the doctoral level and includes multiple research-focused activities.
 In addition to the compulsory taught modules, students are required to complete a research portfolio and a dissertation.
 Students take ten compulsory taught modules: